ThomasApplewhite/LexGame/Documentation/VERYIMPORTANTGSBISSUE.md

 VERY IMPORTANT!!!!

 CONVERSATIONENTRYNODE WORKS AS IF THE GSB ADVANCEMENT SIGNAL SENDS THE GSB THAT JUST ARRIVED, NOT THE NEW ONE THAT IS REQUIRED!!!! **FIX THAT SOON!!!!**

+The solution is to push along both the old and new GSB in the signal.
+Use it for both.
+Simple!